Inventory Rules

 By default partial fulfillment is disabled and move items to next rule is selected in actions.

 Great!
-With your first inventory rule in place, creating additional inventory rules will further broaden the facility lookup and ensure optimal inventory allocation for same-day and next-day orders.
+With your first inventory rule in place, creating additional inventory rules will expand the facility lookup and optimize inventory allocation for same-day and next-day orders.

 Configuring Additional Inventory Rules for Same-Day and Next-Day Orders